Inheritance Tax Excepted Estate: What You Need to Know

 Addressing Common Misunderstandings

-Many people believe that leaving everything to their spouse will avoid Inheritance Tax.
+Many people believe that leaving everything to their spouse will reduce their inheritance tax liability.
 While it is true that transfers between spouses are generally exempt from Inheritance Tax, this strategy may not be as effective as it seems, especially if the surviving spouse has a large estate.

 To clarify, let’s examine some key aspects of Inheritance Tax exemptions in a structured format: